 - Apply Heat Protectant Spray – My current favourite is the Mark Hill Styling Heat Protection – You can get this for £5 in boots.

 I’d just like to put in a side note that it is really important to find a Sulfate-FREE Shampoo when you have bleached/damaged hair.
-Sulfate or Sulfur is basically salt and it works at stripping the bad stuff from your hair.
+Sulfate or Sulfur is basically salt and it works at stripping out the bad stuff.
 It is really strong, and drying, so it naturally works to strip the dye out of your hair too, which makes it fade faster!

-Following my Routine, I like to let my hair air-dry.
+Following my Routine, I like to let it air-dry.
 I usually wash my hair just before bed, and leave an old t-shirt on my head to prevent friction that is caused by towels.
 At around half 11 I will take the t-shirt off my head and go to bed like normal.
-This leaves my hair feeling exceptionally soft in the morning!
+This leaves my locks feeling exceptionally soft in the morning!
 Personally, I know that my hair is less frizzy if I air-dry it too!

 Personally for me, when I was going through my dedicated hair care routine, I was working in a plant nursery that involved a lot of moving around, and layering up for the cold weather.

-This meant I constantly had my hair up, and it was a 9-5 job, 5 days a week; the first proper job I had.
-To be honest, this did me a load of good, because I never noticed the rate in which my hair was growing!
+This meant I constantly had it up, and it was a 9-5 job, 5 days a week; the first proper job I had.
+To be honest, this did me a load of good, because I never noticed the rate in which it was growing!

 Before my whole growth spurt, I always loved keeping my hair down, and growing it out made me into a changed woman!
 This may also be the fact that my hair now gets in the way 24/7.

 As mentioned previously, I also slept in Dutch braids.
 Not only that, but I never even knew I could do them before I actually did it… they’re pretty easy!